yoo2001818/query-planner/DESIGN.md

 The query planner should only consider columns having indexes first, then it can use additional filters to filter them.

+### SQL
+SQL is parsed by `yasqlp`, then its AST is processed directly.

 ### MongoDB Query Language
-Query planner should support MongoDB query language as first-class.

-### SQL
-SQL should be supported, but it should be converted to some kind of intermediate language - any kind of SQL AST would suffice.
+MongoDB Query Language should be converted to `yasqlp` compatiable AST, then it should be processed like SQL.

 ## Output data
 The query planner should output a list of 'pipes'.
 Each pipe accepts input, or